 REGULAR & SEDATE GROOMS FOR DOGS, CATS, & OTHER SMALL ANIMALS

 We do have a full-time groomer on staff!
-Cassi is a graduate of QA Pet Studies and lives here in Le Mars.
-She has enjoyed over 2 years of pet grooming in the tri-state are prior to returning to Le Mars and joining the Le Mars Veterinary Clinic team.
-We are very happy to have Cassi join our team and offer her grooming services!
-Her hours are Monday through Friday and the first and last Saturday of the month.
+Rikki has over 10 years of pet grooming experience.
+We are very happy to have Rikki join our team and offer her grooming services!
+Her hours are Monday through Friday 8am - 5pm and Saturdays upon request.
 Please call 546-6040 to schedule an appointment for your grooming needs!

-Dog grooming: Cassi will speak with you to find out what type of clip/shave you are looking for!
+Dog grooming: Rikki will speak with you to find out what type of clip/shave you are looking for!
 All grooms include a bath, ear cleaning, nail trim, and anal gland expression.

 Pets that may be overly anxious, unmanageable, fearful or aggressive and cannot be groomed safely, sedation grooming may be the route to choose.
 We require pre-anesthetic bloodwork before any animal is sedated.
 This is to check for any indication your pet is not healthy enough for sedation.
 With sedation, there are always risks of complications and bloodwork does not eliminate all risks.